 Its created by the use of an optically engineered patterned reflective film as an Internal Inlay or External Decal for surfboards or other surface borne craft.
 The effect will reflect the colour of the surrounding water and remove the outline so there will not be incentive for the shark to investigate closer.
 It cant be limited by location worldwide, time of day, water colour or light levels.

-Our wetsuits are also designed with the shark's view as the starting point and based on their visual capabilities.
+Our wetsuits are also designed with the shark's view as the starting point and based on their visual capabilities using our contrast gradient pattern.
 They assist to blend the surfer in with the board and the surface, simulate what is commonly found in the water or have a pattern that sharks choose to avoid.
 If we can avoid the encounter we avoid the attack.

 As the materials do not have the same reflective properties as the films there are variations for locations to fit the water as best as possible.
 They are a Grey with the widest range, Blue for more tropical water and Green for temperate.
 Further testing using the base Camouflage over laid with a Familiar Object or an Avoided Item is underway.
-The Base Soft Grey and Blue are currently available in high stretch chest zip surf versions with dive versions in devopmant .
+The Bluee will be 2 mm Grey 3/2 mm and Green 4/3 mm to match the most likey water colour and temperature range .
 After 50 years of black its time wetsuits evolved.

 Variations the colours patterns are made with high shape return 2 piece Lycra rash guards that can be worn normally or over a thin wetsuit.
 The DualSkin suits are fully reversible and have slight difference shade or pattern on the inside doubling their usage.
 This allows for the best match to the water's colour to be selected or changed for a better shade as required.